 Flammable or Combustible Tank Permits

-The Calgary Fire Department is the authority in Calgary for the installation, removal or alteration of flammable and combustible liquid storage tanks.
-You can learn what classifies as a flammable or combustible liquid in the National Fire Code – Alberta Edition 2019 (NFC-AE) Division B Article 184.108.40.206 Classification.
+The Calgary Fire Department is the authority in Calgary for the installation, removal or alteration of flammable and combustible liquid storage tanks and the annual compliance certification of tanks that were previously registered by the Petroleum Tank Management Association of Alberta (PTMAA).
+You can learn what classifies as a flammable or combustible liquid in the National Fire Code – Alberta Edition 2019 (NFC-AE) Division B Article 18.104.22.168 Classification.

 These requirements also apply to tanks that contain windshield washer antifreeze.
 Windshield washer antifreeze has been classified as a 1C flammable liquid.